 top of page

-For the whole body.
+Holistic healthcare for the whole body.

 Science based.
-Human focused.
+Human Focused.

 Dr. Philip Ovadia is board certified in Cardiothoracic Surgery and General Surgery.
 He is a Fellow of the American College of Surgeons and is a founding member of the Society of Metabolic Health Practitioners.
 Conducting over 3,000 heart surgeries taught Dr. Philip Ovadia that good health comes from lifestyle and nutrition, not from surgery.
 He is now on a mission to help people stay off his operating table by giving them the tools and mindset to never need a heart surgeon.
 After growing up in New York, Dr. Ovadia graduated from the accelerated Pre Med/Med program at the Pennsylvania State University and Jefferson Medical College (now Sidney Kimmel School of Medicine at Thomas Jefferson University).
 He then went on to complete a Residency in General Surgery at the University of Medicine and Dentistry of New Jersey - Robert Wood Johnson Medical School and a Fellowship in Cardiothoracic Surgery at Tufts-New England Medical School.
 Dr. Ovadia has practiced Cardiothoracic Surgery in Beaver, PA and Clearwater, Florida.
 In 2020 he established Ovadia Cardiothoracic Surgery and now works as an independent contractor Cardiothoracic Surgeon in various locations throughout the United States.
 In an effort to overcome his lifelong struggle with obesity, Dr. Ovadia adopted a low-carbohydrate focused way of eating in 2015.
 He has maintained a weight loss of nearly 100 pounds and since March, 2019 has maintained a mostly carnivorous way of eating.
 He has extensively researched the health benefits of low-carb with a focus on heart health through many hours of reading the medical literature, books and listening to podcasts, as well as personal discussions with many of the physician leaders and citizen scientists involved in the low-carb movement.
 In his recent book, Stay Off My Operating Table, Dr. Ovadia discusses the principles of optimizing metabolic health to prevent heart disease and other chronic diseases.
 He also hosts the Stay Off My Operating Table Podcast, is a frequent guest on other podcasts focused on metabolic and heart health, and has delivered lectures at conferences focused on metabolic health.
 Dr. Ovadia has also established Ovadia Heart Health, a Telehealth practice that focuses on the prevention and treatment of metabolic and heart disease utilizing lifestyle and dietary modification.
 He incorporates his hands-on, clinical experience with heart disease and the personal insights he has gained in his own struggle with obesity and poor metabolic health.

-• Amy Berger / Co-Founder, Chief Nutrition Officer
+• Amy Berger / Director - Nutrition

 Amy Berger, MS, CNS, is a U.S. Air Force veteran and Certified Nutrition Specialist who helps people do “Keto Without the Crazy.”™ She writes about a wide range of health and nutrition-related topics, such as insulin, weight loss, diabetes, Alzheimer's disease, thyroid function, and more.
 She has presented internationally on these issues and is the author of The Alzheimer's Antidote, The Stall Slayer, and co-author of End Your Carb Confusion, written with Eric Westman, MD.
 She is the Lead Nutritionist for Adapt Your Life Academy, where she helps create course content and coaches people through implementing low-carb keto diets safely and effectively.
 She helped create the American Nutrition Association’s Ketogenic Nutrition Training Program curriculum and is on the BCNS exam review committee, which writes the credentialing board exam for Certified Nutrition Specialists.